Mindhunters: Production

-Wayne Kramer sold the original spec screenplay of Mindhunters to 20th Century Fox.
+In October 1997, it was reported that Wayne Kramer sold the original spec screenplay of Mindhunters to 20th Century Fox for a low to mid six figure sum following a bidding war that included Miramax, New Line Cinema and Live Entertainment.
+The script was described as being Ten Little Indians set amongst a group of FBI criminal profilers one of whom is a Serial killer.
+In May 1999, it was reported that Mindhunters was now at Warner Bros. based Outlaw Productions and the script was being rewritten by Kevin Brodbin.
+In December 2001, Dimension Films acquired North American distribution rights for the film which would begin filming in January the following year with Renny Harlin directing.
 The title of his screenplay was originally called Unsub (Unknown Subject), but Fox executives preferred the title Mindhunters and changed it before the deal was announced to the entertainment press.
 Kramer never felt comfortable with the title change because there was already a non-fiction book by John Douglas called Mindhunter.